kottans/algorithm_club/task.3.md

 And don't forget to stay in touch with other people in gitter chat

-After you completed this task, please follow to task 3.
+After you completed this task, please proceed to [task 4](/task.4.md).